Child Development For Kids For Parents Prevent This

 Remember Shopping From Home At Midnight?

 Of course, you don’t…remember shopping from home at midnight!
 When today’s parents were kids, shopping still took place in person during store opening hours.
-You had to have every cent required to complete a purchase on your person.
+You had to have every dime required to complete a purchase on your person.
 And the store had to have the size, color, and style/ version of what you wanted in stock.
-A lot has changed.
+Just think how much has changed!

 Although Credit Cards have been around since the 70s, many of today’s parents would still have paid for their tween and teenaged purchases with cold, hard cash.
-Cash they earned at part-time jobs.
+The cash they earned at part-time jobs.
 Because credit cards and checks were only available to adults with full-time jobs.
 And those adolescent part-time jobs?
 They weren’t chosen for their resume-building qualities.
-You got a part-time job because you wanted jeans, some of those new Nikes, or to go to the movies.
+You got a part-time job because you wanted jeans, some of those all-new and super-cool Nikes, or to go to the movies.
 And it never even occurred to you that your parents were going to pay for those sorts of fancy “extras”.

 No one had a smartphone or a personal computer on their wrist.
 The only things that got delivered to your door were mail and maybe the building supplies required for home repair or renovation projects—because only skilled tradespeople had flatbed pick-up trucks large enough to haul building supplies around.